MalloZup/saint-build/README.md

 # Features:

 -  Monitor the build status of a given list of jobs, and send them via a medium or multiples of choice

+# Architectures:

+saint-build is composable and driven by the API.edn file.
+It uses atoms for storing the states, and it build a cache for don't sending same event, but it trigger only new events when needed.
+It is composable by design.

 # Constraints